ibm-js/delite/docs/handlebars.md

 into an `<input>`, are not automatically reflected back to the widget.
 A library like [Liaison](https://github.com/ibm-js/liaison) supports two way binding.

-The delite/handlebars! plugin returns a function to operate in the widget's context, so for widgets to leverage the template engine, you put your template in a separate file, and then define the widget like:
+The delite/handlebars! plugin lets you put your template in a separate file, and then define the widget like:

 ```js